wp-plugins/zedity/readme.txt

 Zedity has the right box for each type of content you need while creating your design:

-*   Audio: to include songs, soundtracks, sound effects, voice overs, and so on.
+*   Audio box: to include songs, soundtracks, sound effects, voice overs, and so on.
-*   Color: to add solid and gradient backgrounds, create shapes, etc.
+*   Color box: to add solid and gradient backgrounds, create shapes, etc.
-*   Text: for any textual content, links, titles, slogans, descriptions, etc.
+*   Text box: for any textual content, links, titles, slogans, descriptions, etc.
-*   Image: to add images, including online images, with built-in effects and filters.
+*   Image box: to add images, including online images, with built-in effects and filters.
-*   Video: to include videos from 4 major online services (more than 20 for the [Premium](http://zedity.com/plugin/wp)).
+*   Video box: to include videos from 4 major online services (more than 20 for the [Premium](http://zedity.com/plugin/wp)).
-*   [Premium](http://zedity.com/plugin/wp) Document: add online documents like slideshare, scribd, google_viewer, PDF documents, Microsoft Office documents, Apple Pages, Adobe Photoshop and Illustrator, and more.
+*   Document box ([Premium](http://zedity.com/plugin/wp)): add online documents like slideshare, scribd, google_viewer, PDF documents, Microsoft Office documents, Apple Pages, Adobe Photoshop and Illustrator, and more.
-*   [Premium](http://zedity.com/plugin/wp) Html: the ultimate piece of flexibility!
+*   Html5 box ([Premium](http://zedity.com/plugin/wp)): the ultimate piece of flexibility!
 An example: have you got a PayPal button and you'd like it the Zedity way?
 Just copy paste the PayPal code into this box and the magic is done.
 The Html box gives you total power and endless possibilities!

 With its unique boxes, Zedity enables you to come up with any creative design you like!
 Do you think there's a need for another box or to add a feature to an existing one?
 We're glad to hear from you!